pytorch/TensorRT/cpp/bin/torchtrtc/README.md

-# trtorchc
+# torchtrtc

-trtorchc is a compiler CLI application using the TRTorch compiler.
-It serves as an easy way to compile a TorchScript Module with TRTorch from the command-line to quickly check support or as part of a deployment pipeline.
+torchtrtc is a compiler CLI application using the Torch-TensorRT compiler.
+It serves as an easy way to compile a TorchScript Module with Torch-TensorRT from the command-line to quickly check support or as part of a deployment pipeline.
 All basic features of the compiler are supported including post training quantization (though you must already have a calibration cache file to use).
 The compiler can output two formats, either a TorchScript program with the TensorRT engine embedded or the TensorRT engine itself as a PLAN file.

-All that is required to run the program after compilation is for C++ linking against libtrtorch.so or in Python importing the trtorch package.
+All that is required to run the program after compilation is for C++ linking against libtorchtrt.so or in Python importing the trtorch package.
 All other aspects of using compiled modules are identical to standard TorchScript.
 Load with `torch.jit.load()` and run like you would run any other module.

 ```
-trtorchc [input_file_path] [output_file_path]
+torchtrtc [input_file_path] [output_file_path]
   [input_specs...] {OPTIONS}

-  TRTorch is a compiler for TorchScript, it will compile and optimize
+  Torch-TensorRT is a compiler for TorchScript, it will compile and optimize
   TorchScript programs to run on NVIDIA GPUs using TensorRT

 OPTIONS: